-The Group companies have also signed a number of reservation agreements to purchase new land with a total area of ca. 60 ha, and a target capacity of ca. 270 thousand m2.
+The Group has also signed a number of reservation agreements to purchase new land with a total area of 60 ha and a target capacity of 270 m^2 .

 Projects are carried out on a pre-lease basis, i.e. launch of the investment process is conditional upon execution of a lease contract with a potential tenant.
 In 2021, at selected locations the Group launched big-box speculative projects, which, together with pre-lease projects, constitute larger investment projects implemented in response to the present market situation.